HomeProduct DesignMethodologiesBest 40 TRIZ Principles to Boost Your Design Challenges

 Note: we added complementary principles and technologies in the following chapter.

-Highlighted in green: principles of high interest & frequent usage in Product Design
+Highlighted in green is our selection of principles of high interest & frequent usage in Product Design

 Different Assembly